pranshh/Statistella/README.md

 ## Problem Statement

-In the Statistella Challenge, participants received an Excel/CSV file containing detailed information about goods purchased by customers and corresponding sales transactions.
+In the Statistella Challenge, participants received an CSV file containing detailed information about goods purchased by customers and corresponding sales transactions.
 The task entailed a comprehensive analysis of the dataset, drawing meaningful inferences to answer a set of given questions.

 ## Project Overview